Helmsfeld/turing/README.md

 * The number of the halting state is `<number of states>`
 * There must be exactly one space to seperate each entry in the transition table and no trailing spaces at the end of a line!

-There are probably some other implicit assumptions i forgot to mention (no empty lines, or so), if you find any bugs, you are more than welcome to fix them.
+There are probably some other implicit assumptions i forgot to mention (no empty lines, or so), if you find any bugs, you are welcome to either tell me or to fix them.